 As we, all know popularity during teen years is often one of the most vital things for young teens.
 This is the time when guys are conscious of many things.
 Many guys secretly love being the center of attention but fail to do so; thereby they start feeling low as their confidence level sinks.
 This is the time when boys are particular about their looks.
+Being accepted by and looking attractive to females is always on the minds of pining teenage boys, that’s male pheromones for you.
 A simple thing such as wearing glasses may give boys a major inferiority complex.
-Being accepted by and looking attractive to females is always on the minds of teenage boys.
-Lack of this causes them to feel troubled at all times.
+If they cannot perceive themselves to be attractive it can cause them to feel troubled at all times.
 Teen obesity is another reason that can give teens sleepless nights.

 Exams and Grades

 Most teenagers always feel the pressure to perform well in their class and other extracurricular activities.
 With increasing demands from teacher and parents, teen guys often face depression.
 Teen guys tend to feel more stressed and troubled.
 Besides, when the grades still don’t reflect their hard work, they tend to be more stressed than before.
 This can lead to them giving up all together.

 Smoking, drinking and drugs are very serious issues.
 Teen boys and even girls, who are depressed and not confident about themselves, often tend to try one of these one time or another.
 Sometimes, these teens become forced to try it when friends compel them.
 To be ‘in’ with the crowd, these teens opt for extreme means without realizing the terrible consequences.

 Teen guys who face rejection in love, and relationships can suffer greatly if they are not emotionally strong.
 Due to issues related to teen dating, they tend to lose focus on school work and other activities.
 Their performance suffers subsequently.
 The sad part is some teens may opt for extreme measures to solve these issues.